Irash-Perera/Computer-Vision-Projects/Object Tracking/README.md

 pip install -r requirements.txt
 ```
 #### 3. Clone the forked deep_sort repository
 In this project I am using a forked version of the original deep_sort repository.
-That is because the original repository is not compatible with the latest version of TensorFlow.
+That is because the original repository is not compatible with the latest version of TensorFlow and other libraries.
 Clone the forked repository using the following command.
 ```
 git clone https://github.com/Irash-Perera/Deep-Sort.git
 ```